-During the 62 years the strip has been appearing, Beetle’s eyes have never been shown.
+During its seven-decade run, Beetle’s eyes have never been shown.
 If he leaves the base and his military cap behind, he is wearing a pork pie hat that covers his forehead and eyes.
 One early strip of Beetle in college actually includes his eyes, but it was never published in a newspaper.
 Another strip features Sarge scaring Beetle’s hat off, but his eyes are not revealed as Beetle is wearing sunglasses.

-While Walker sometimes self-censors, he also has run into censoring from editors upon occasion.
+While Walker sometimes self-censors, the strip occasionally runs afoul of one of its client newspapers.
 At one point, the military newspaper, The Stars and Stripes, felt that the strip encouraged disrespect of officers, so they refused to print it.